 Lewis worked on the Psalter through the death of Joy and his own faltering health.
 On Aug 7th, 1963, Lewis finally wrote to officially resign from the Commission to Revise the Psalter, just three weeks after he had a near-fatal heart attack and fifteen weeks before he finally passed away.
 I don’t think Lewis ever saw the final printed copy of the Psalter, as approved, but he did read the preface and probably saw most of the adapted translation.

 I am afraid that I don’t know the final impact of the Revised Psalter.
 Although officially approved, it never became the popular replacement of the Coverdale translation in the Book of Common Prayer that it was envisioned to be.
 I don’t know the spiritual or political reasons for this–perhaps you do–but having read through the entire Revised Psalter, it is not a striking literary work.
 Others who have read it delighted in it, but I felt like it kept the awkwardness of an older translation while losing the beauty of Coverdale.
-Like the New King James psalter, it could not raise to the height of the original and did not throw itself into the language of contemporary culture.
+Like the New King James psalter, it could not rise to the height of the original and did not throw itself into the language of contemporary culture.

 I suspect that this awkwardness–if I am correct–came because of the competing tensions of the committee.
 It has to work for choral singing, to keep to the original Coverdale theme, to be updated in Hebrew (with reference to Latin and Greek), and to meet the poetic and religious sentiments of folk like Lewis and Eliot.
 I think it pulled at too many edges and the sheet, if it did not tear, was stretched past what was good for it.